Biotrog: The Black King

 Unknown to them a new syndicate has been formed.
 Led by a man known only as the Black King, the group's membership is solely based on the pieces of the game of Chess.
 It includes the beautiful and dangerous Black Queen—whether she is the king's lover or just a follower is not known, two former bishops that have turned to crime, two sadistic killers as knights and the eight newly recruited men as pawns (KF#62).

 The group's first task is to eliminate the vigilante known as Biotrog.
 Unknown to them, one of the group's member is really not in league with them.
-And as the two knights who were sent to kill Biotrog prepared to finish the task, ahurikens thrown from somewhere stopped them.
+And as the two knights who were sent to kill Biotrog prepared to finish the task, shurikens thrown from somewhere stopped them.
 And because of the diversion, Biotrog was able to stop and defeat them (KF#64).

 Some time after, the group baited Biotrog with a false tip so that they can capture him.
 Unfortunately for them, Biotrog wanted to be captured and as soon as he has escaped from his binds, Biotrog proceeded to take them out.
 However, Black King had an ace up his sleeves.
 He released some poisonous gas when Biotrog was close enough.
 He left Biotrog to die but soon discovered that that was a huge mistake.
 As it turns out, the traitor in their organization fed Biotrog the antidote to the poison.
 Biotrog went after them and was able to stop their activities (KF#82).